 Diseases and pests identification

 We are delighted to introduce a new feature in the Pl@ntNet application: the ability to identify plant diseases and pests from images.
-This initial version aims to help users detect visible symptoms caused by common pathogens or pests on a limited set of plant species.
+This first version aims to help users detect visible symptoms caused by common diseases or pests on a limited set of plant species.

-By uploading photos showing signs of disease or infestation (spots on leaves, discoloration, deformations, or the presence of insects), users can receive preliminary suggestions on potential issues affecting the plant.
-Up to four photos can be sent; do not hesitate to take several photos of the disease signs to improve the results.
+By uploading photos showing signs of disease or infestation (leaf spots, discoloration, deformations, or the presence of insects), users can receive preliminary suggestions about potential problems affecting the plant.
+Up to four photos can be sent; do not hesitate to take several shots of the signs of disease to improve the results.

-Although it is set to grow and improve over time, it already provides a solid foundation to support users in observing and understanding plant health.
-New diseases and pathogens, as well as new plant species, will be progressively added.
+While it is set to grow and improve over time, it already constitutes a solid base to support users in observing and understanding plant health.
+New diseases, pathogens, and plant species will be added progressively.

 Disease identification results should be considered as informative advice, and not as a professional diagnosis, and are not intended to provide information on treatments (legally, this often depends on the governments of each country).